peterhinch/micropython-async/TUTORIAL.md

 the appropriate time has yielded.
 The amount of uncertainty depends on the design of the application, but is likely to be on the order of tens of ms.

-More precise delays may be issued by using the ``utime.sleep`` functions.
+Very precise delays may be issued by using the ``utime.sleep`` functions.
 These are best suited for short delays as the scheduler will be unable to schedule other coros while the delay is in progress.